Linuxfabrik/monitoring-plugins/check-plugins/diacos/README.md

 ID DIACOS is a coding software for accurate and fast invoicing in hospitals, allowing clinical services to be documented quickly and reliably within fee-payment systems such as G-DRG, SWISS-DRG, and EBM.

+**Important Notes:**

+* Any platform with network access to the ID DIACOS REST API
+* Plugin execution may take more than 10 seconds depending on network latency and server load
+* `--login-name` and `--login-licence` are required parameters
+* The session ID is validated for minimum expected length before proceeding with the search

 **Data Collection:**

 * Performs three sequential API calls against the ID DIACOS REST API (`/axis2/idlogikrest`):